robertojcgomes/RC06/README.md

 Click and drag to rotate the card.
 #

-In the `Controls` ui you will find the following options:
+In the Controls gui you will find the following options:

 01. `rotation` toggle to turn off the rotation animation